 a.
-Down payment Assistance
+Downpayment Assistance

 The City of Greenville continually seeks methods for fostering and maintaining affordable housing.
-There are funds set aside for the 2016-2017 Program Year to be used for down payment assistance for low-moderate income homebuyers within the City of Greenville.
+There are funds set aside for the 2014-2015 Program Year to be used for downpayment assistance to low-moderate income homebuyers within the City of Greenville.
 These funds will be used to address goals for increasing homeownership throughout the City.
-Funding from previous years has also been made available to homebuyers as down payment assistance.
+Funding from previous years has also been made available to homebuyers as downpayment assistance.

-Down payment assistance decreases the amount of financing and/or funding a homebuyer needs in order to purchase a home.
-To date, we have assisted fifty-three (53) families with funding from the North Carolina Housing Finance Agency totaling \$825,555 and sixty-eight (65) families under the HOME Program totaling \$820,699.
-The City also provides assistance with local bond funds to aide with down payment or closing costs.
-Bond funds are awarded to qualifying applicants as a no interest loan up to ten percent (10%) of the purchase price of the home and amortized over ten (10) years.
-Thirty-three (33) families have received assistance totaling \$80,949.
+Downpayment assistance decreases the amount of financing and/or funding a homebuyer needs in order to purchase a home.
+To date, we have assisted fifty-three (53) families with funding from the North Carolina Housing Finance Agency totaling \$825,555 and sixty-five (65) families under the HOME Program totaling \$760,699.
+The City also provides assistance with local bond funds to aide with downpayment or closing costs.
+Bond funds are awarded to qualifying applicants as a no interest loan up to 5% of the purchase price of the home and amortized over five (5) years.
+Thirty (30) families have received assistance totaling \$53,209.